 During the course of the Q4 FY 11 to Q4 FY 15 time period, the total number of jobs grew by 2,761 positions, or 5.48%.
 The private sector accounted for 2,309 of these jobs, or about 84% of the total growth.
 Note that the private sector's share of the jobs base grew very slightly, by about one pp, increasing from 65.46% in Q4 FY 11 to 66.41% in Q4 FY 15.
 With regard to the public sector, growth in jobs during this time period was relatively small.
 The number of public sector positions in Albemarle increased by 452 between these quarters.
-This growth appears to have resulted from an increase in federal level employment (+17 jobs) and state-level employment (+734 jobs), a situation which counteracted a drop in the number of Local Government positions (-299).
+This growth appears to have resulted from an increase in federal level employment (+17 jobs) and state-level employment (+734 jobs), a situation which counteracted a drop in the number of Local Government positions (-299), a drop of 6.78% in local government positions.